UjjwalKarkeyy/Two_Months_ML_Journey/README.md

 the industry.

 This README is a living document, updated regularly as I progress through prerequisite revision, complete projects, and achieve milestones.
-Each project emphasizes **Exploratory Data Analysis (EDA)** to uncover data insights, followed by model building, evaluation, and deployment—mirroring real-world ML workflows.
+Each project emphasizes **Exploratory Data Analysis (EDA)** to uncover data insights, followed by model building, evaluation, and deployment, mirroring real-world ML workflows.

 My journey begins with refreshing core skills to ensure a strong foundation for the exciting projects ahead.